tarwn/lessthandot-hugo/blogs/content/posts/2011-12-13-zero-one-some-testing.md

 Whereas tests for one and some records seem to uncover more problems in loops when a specific exit condition is needed.

-Tests for multiple (“some”) records may also be useful when data can be duplicated.
-Often we assume that data being processed is unique, but asking the question, “what if there are multiple instances of the same record?” can be illuminating.
+Tests for multiple ("some") records may also be useful when data can be duplicated.
+Often we assume that data being processed is unique, but asking the question, "what if there are multiple instances of the same record?" can be illuminating.

 ## Special Cases: